andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 #### Stateless (Static) Behaviors

-A number of Controls have behavior classes that require no state: examples are DateCell, TabPane, and some other [1].
-For these situations, a single static SkinInputMap instance might be sufficient, eliminating the need for per-instance behavior objects.
+A number of Controls have behavior classes that require no state: examples are `DateCell`, `TabPane`, and a few more [1].
+For these situations, a single static `SkinInputMap` instance might be sufficient, eliminating the need for per-instance behavior objects.

-This example illustrates the use of a static behavior in the context of TabPaneSkin:
+This example illustrates the use of a static behavior in the context of `TabPaneSkin`:

 ```java
     @Override